biocatiit/website/content/pages/about_fiber.rst

 Capabilities for X-ray Fiber Crystallography
 ===============================================

-We now have two mature, high-performance, instruments for fiber crystallography, one based on the KB mirror micro-focusing optics described above, and the other based on the collimated main beam.
-The useful d-space range from the micro- diffraction instrument is 1/200 – 1/3.4 Å-1 at 12 keV and 1/900-1/20 Å-1 at 8 keV.
-Beam sizes and divergences for different focal positions are given in Table 3.
-The beam can be focused at the detector for maximum X-ray pattern data quality, the sample for maximum spatial resolution or somewhere in between when compromises are necessary.
-The second instrument focuses the main beam at a slit to give a well collimated 60 x 60 mm beam, which although is larger than with the micro-diffraction instrument, is still small enough to find the ordered domains in many samples.
-The advantage of this instrument is that it gives us useful and simple setup for near small angle through to wide angle (1/160 Å-1 to 1/2 Å-1) with a low background and high signal to noise ratio.
-Another advantage of this instrument is that it is more straightforward to change camera lengths from 250 mm to 1m allowing for ranges of d spacing from 1/125 – 1/3.5 Å-1 (shortest camera) and 1/500-1/13 Å  (longest camera) at 12 keV.
+Fiber crystallography experiments use either the focussed main beam or the output of one of our two Compound Refractive Lenses (CRL's).
+The first of these has a focal length of 1.8 m and a spot size at the focus of 23 x 4 μm\ :sup:`2` with a flux of ~2 x 10\ :sup:`12` photons/s.
+The second CRL has a focal length of 50 cm with a focal spot of ~ 1 x 5 μm\ :sup:`2` containing ~2 x 10\ :sup:`11` photons/s.
+The beam focus can be located at the detector for maximum X-ray pattern data quality, the sample for maximum spatial resolution or somewhere in between when compromises are necessary.
+It also possible to focus the main beam at a slit to give a well collimated 60 x 60 mm\ :sup:`2` beam, which although is larger than with the micro-diffraction instrument, is still small enough to find the ordered domains in many samples.
+The advantage of this instrument is that it gives us useful and simple setup for near small angle through to wide angle (1/160 Å\ :sup:`-1` to 1/2 Å\ :sup:`-1`) with a low background and high signal to noise ratio.
+Another advantage of this instrument is that it is more straightforward to change camera lengths from 250 mm to 1 m allowing for ranges of d spacing from 1/125 – 1/3.5 Å (shortest camera) and 1/500-1/13 Å (longest camera) at 12 keV.
 The delicate crystallinity of user samples coupled with the high intensity of the X-ray beam necessitates cryo capabilities.
 This is less straightforward then for crystallography beamlines due to the sample sizes and nature (tissue dissections, preparations, sections).
 To maintain fibrous samples at liquid nitrogen temperature we have a custom cold nitrogen stream system made to our specifications (it lacks the warm shield gas layer used in conventional crystallography cryo-jets) by Cryo Industries of America.
-Leica CPC plunge- freezing station for sample cryo-freezing / manipulation before being placed in the cryo-jet stream.
+Leica CPC plunge-freezing station for sample cryo-freezing / manipulation before being placed in the cryo-jet stream.

 Instrumentation for muscle diffraction
 ================================================

-For online muscle mechanics and X-ray measurements we have a horizontal muscle mechanics rig equipped with a laser diffraction system including a linear CCD sarcomere length computer system (Dexela Inc., UK), motors (Aurora Scientific 308B or Guth Scientific Instruments linear motor Si-MOTDB) and various force transducers for different force levels, and a high power muscle stimulator (Aurora Scientific 701B).
-For higher throughput measurements on transgenic mouse cardiac muscle samples, many users prefer to use small individual sample cells that allow length adjustment with sarcomere length being monitored by an offline video microscope and image analysis system (Aurora Scientific model 900B).
-For whole muscle studies we have an Aurora 300B muscle lever system custom modified for fast step response.
-Also available are fast shutters, capable of 0.5 ms exposures, storage oscilloscopes and a National Instruments based A/D, D/A system.
+For online muscle mechanics and X-ray measurements we have several horizontal muscle mechanics rigs that are optimized for either skinned or intact muscle preparations.
+Different chamber sizes can be custom fabricated using 3D printing to accommodate different sizes of muscles.
+One of these rigs is based on a design by Dr. Pieter De Tombe (University College London) and is equipped with a laser diffraction system including a linear CCD sarcomere length computer system (Dexela Inc., UK) for on line sarcomere length measurement allowing for feedback control in intact muscle preparations.
+Other rigs have simpler laser diffraction arrangements suitable for setting initial sarcomere length in skinned muscles.
+For these rigs we have several motors (Aurora Scientific 308B, 315C or Güth Scientific Instruments linear motor Si-MOTDB) and various force (Güth KG or Aurora 400 series) transducers for different force levels.
+For higher throughput measurements on transgenic mouse cardiac muscle samples, some users prefer to use small individual sample cells that allow length adjustment with sarcomere length being monitored by an offline video microscope and image analysis system (Aurora Scientific model 900B).
+For whole muscle studies we have 2 Aurora 300B muscle lever system custom modified for fast step response.
+These are used in a vertical rig designed for whole rodent and frog leg muscles with electrical stimulation with a high power muscle stimulator (Aurora Scientific 701B).
+Also available are fast shutters, capable of 0.5 ms exposures, various storage oscilloscopes for measuring timing.
+For remote controlled solution exchange we have four Hamilton Microlab 500 series dual syringe pumps equipped with multiway valves.
+We also have one Aurora 600A (Linux based) and one Aurora 605 A (windows based) AD/DA data acquisition and control systems.